A walk in the snow

 Although these ways of treating dissonance originate in jazz, to me, this music sounds little like jazz.
 There’s no swing, no jazzy rhythms.
 The instruments aren’t improvising.
 The chords connect to jazz only tentatively.
 On the other hand, the vocal approach has a lot to do with jazz as we’ve known it since bebop - the idea of an instrument playing lots of notes, playing virtuosically with melodic and rhythmic ideas before reverting to a traditionally singable tune in a chorus.

 Its roots lies in jazz.
 But it’s not jazz.
 Thus, we call it “unjazz”!

-I can’t wait to trace how unjazz develops from “Nothing but the Same” to the present.
-We’ll look at music by Rihanna, more Drake, SZA, and ultimately Doja Cat and Lil Nas X. For this, we’ll have to wait for part two.
-Tune in then… for… the rest of the unjazz!
+It’s time to take a breather.
+When you’re ready, join me in tracing how unjazz developed from “Nothing but the Same” to the present.
+We’ll look at music by Rihanna, more Drake, SZA, and ultimately Doja Cat and Lil Nas X. Click here to continue!

 (Thanks to SameOldShawn for patiently answering my questions about the history of hip-hop as I wrote this article.)